yashhere/parakeet-mlx-fastapi/README.md

 - **Audio preprocessing**
   - Automatic downmixing and resampling
-  - File validation and chunking
+  - File validation and format conversion

 ## Table of Contents